tcao/ros_pose_tracking/README.md

 ### 7DOF Panda ARM
 #### Start RViz with Moveit
 - [Humble]
-[Humble] introduces some significant moveit configuration and launch enhancements.
+  - Humble introduces some significant moveit configuration and launch enhancements.
 If you have moveit2_tutorial package installed, you can directly launch RViz with:
 `ros2 launch moveit2_tutorials demo.launch.py`
 There is no extra step needed.
-Robot model is automatically published.
+Robot model is automatically published as described in [Setup] section.
-If you don't have moveit2_tutorial package, or if you prefer to use your own config/launch setup, follow the instruction for [Foxy]
+  - If you don't have moveit2_tutorial package installed, or if you prefer to use your own config/launch setup, follow the instruction for [Foxy]

 - [Foxy]
-Use provided launch script to start Moveit:
+  - Use provided launch script to start Moveit:
 `ros2 launch ros_pose_tracking move_group.panda.launch.py`

 #### Start ros_pose_tracking node
 - [Humble]
-If you're using moveit2_tutorial package, run the node as:
+  - If you're using moveit2_tutorial package, run the node as:
 `ros2 run ros_pose_tracking ros_pose_tracking`
-If you're using provided launch script, follow the instruction for [Foxy]
+  - If you're using provided launch script, follow the instruction for [Foxy]

 - [Foxy]
+  - The node needs launch file to run
 `ros2 launch ros_pose_tracking pose_tracking.panda.launch.py`

 #### Adding visualization tool's topic to RViz